 What is covered under Directors and Officers Insurance?

-Directors and officers Insurance covers claims made by:
+Directors and officers Insurance, Management Liability or Trustee Liability typically covers claims made by:

 - Third Parties